Placing a nest box (sometimes called a birdhouse) or nesting structure in your neighborhood is a great way to attract birds.

 What is a good nest box?

-Many bird species that nest in tree cavities will readily lay their eggs and raise their young in a nest box — an enclosed box with an entrance hole on one side.
-It is often referred to as a birdhouse.
+Many bird species that nest in tree cavities are happy to lay their eggs and raise their young in a nest box — an enclosed box with an entrance hole on one side (also known as a birdhouse).
 People often mount nest boxes on tree trunks, fences, or poles.
 Usually the lid or the side of the box can be lifted, allowing you to check what’s inside and monitor the progress of the nesting attempt.
 Untreated wood is best, and the boxes should have proper ventilation holes, sloped roofs, rough interior walls, and drainage holes.
-To learn more about nest boxes and nest structures, click here.
+Learn more about nest boxes and nest structures here.

 Why should I put up a nest box?